BakedStudios/baked-docs/docs/artist/ocio_color_workflow/ocio_color_workflow.md

 ## Maya

-#### 1. Open Maya through ShotGrid Desktop and open a file associated with a Shot or Asset from the Shotgrid → File Open window.
+#### 1. Open Maya through Flow Production Tracking and open a file associated with a Shot or Asset from the Flow Production Tracking → File Open window.

 #### 2. Select your Show Look or Shot Look from the Viewer Transform dropdown